Frequently Asked Enrollment Questions

 What opportunities are there for AP and dual enrollment courses?

-AP and dual enrollment courses (AB Tech and UNC Asheville) are available to students at Asheville High School and SILSA beginning in the 10th grade year.
+AP and dual enrollment courses (AB Tech and UNC Asheville) are available to students at Asheville High School beginning in the 11th grade and SILSA beginning in the 10th grade.
 For additional information about AP and dual enrollment course offerings for high school students, please visit the Asheville High School and SILSA Course Catalogs.

 School Day, Drop Off, & Dismissal